hpcmod/powerlog/readme.md

-Dumping power measurements every 15 seconds using crontab
+Dumping power measurements every 15 seconds using crontab.

-Cron job runs every 60 seconds and scripts inside dump at 0, 15, 30, 45 seconds
+Cron job runs every 60 seconds and scripts inside dump on 0, 15, 30, 45 seconds from the start of the script.
+Cron can run at minimum every 1 minute.

-Dumps individual node power logs to /<script_dit>/<nodename>/<year>/<month>/YYYY-MM-DD.log".
+Dumps individual node power logs to `/<script_dir>/<nodename>/<year>/<month>/YYYY-MM-DD.log`.

 On new local day the previous day log is compressed with zstd.
 It results in about 20KB per day.